 Although there are numerous factors involved in the success of e-commerce in Latin America, logistics is perhaps one of the most important.
-At Americas Market Intelligence (AMI) we are continuing our series on logistical challenges in Latin America, which began with Brazil, and this time will be look at the specific case of Mexico.
+At Americas Market Intelligence (AMI) we are continuing our series on logistical challenges in Latin America, which covers Brazil, Guatemala, Colombia, Chile, and now Mexico.

 Mexico is a robust e-commerce market, as the following data show: